£/$/€100 off your first WeRoad with code WEROADER100

 City and cultures

-An aerial view of green volcanic hills surrounding two crater lakes, one green and one blue, with the ocean on the horizon.
+A high-angle view of green volcanic hills surrounding two crater lakes, one green and one blue, with the ocean on the horizon.

 Check-in: Our adventure kicks off in São Miguel